NCI-NAACCR-Zone-Design/Louisiana/README.md

 The sample files provided in `datascripts/inputs/` were used to set up the template demo, and may be a useful reference.

+* *tl_2019_XX_place.shp* -- Shapefile of census designated places, used to create a CSV of which cities/towns intersect each CTA Zone.
+  * The provided version was downloaded from ftp://ftp2.census.gov/geo/tiger/TIGER2019/PLACE/ The FTP site names the files by the state's FIPS code, e.g. California is FIPS code *06*.
+  * This should be provided in WGS84 (plain lat-lon) SRS.
+  * Relevant attributes are as follows:
+    * `PLACEFP` -- The FIPS code for this county.
+Used as a unique ID.
+If you use a different field name, edit the `CITYBOUNDS_IDFIELD` setting in `settings.py`.
+    * `NAME` -- The name of the city/place.
+If you use a different field name, edit the `CITYBOUNDS_NAMEFIELD` setting in `datascripts/settings.py`
+* *tl_2019_us_county.shp* -- Shapefile of counties, used to create a CSV of which counties intersect each CTA Zone.
+  * This should be provided in WGS84 (plain lat-lon) SRS.
+  * The provided version was downloaded from ftp://ftp2.census.gov/geo/tiger/TIGER2019/COUNTY/ The FTP site has one county file for all of the United States, and you will need to crop it to your state.
+  * The following attributes are used (see `settings.py`) and others are ignored:
+    * `COUNTYFP` -- The FIPS code for this county.
+Used as a unique ID.
+If you use a different field name, edit the `COUNTYBOUNDS_IDFIELD` setting in `settings.py`.
+    * `NAME` -- The name of the county.
+If you use a different field name, edit the `COUNTYBOUNDS_NAMEFIELD` setting in `datascripts/settings.py`
+* *IncidenceByCTAZone.xlsx* -- Excel spreadsheet providing cancer incidence data.
+  * One row per combination of CTA Zone X Sex X Site X Time Frame.
+  * The `Zones` field is used as the CTA Zones' unique ID to tie to other data (demographics, boundary).
+  * The special `Zone` name *Statewide* should be used to indicate statewide data.
+Other values such as "California" or "LA" will not be recignozed as Statewide!
+  * The worksheet to use is defined in `settings.py` in the `INPUT_CANCERXLS_SHEETNAME` setting.
+If you get an error that the worksheet doesn't exist, check this setting.
+  * The fields must be named as follows, and in this sequence:
+    * `ID` -- a unique ID for this row, not really used and OK to just enter anything.
+Do not leave this blank, as this would look like a blank row and be skipped.
+    * `sex` -- Domain value for filtering by sex.
+    * `cancer` -- Domain value for filtering by cancer site.
+    * `years` -- Domain value for filtering by time frame.
+    * `Zones` -- CTA Zone ID, correspnding to a CTA Zone in the CTA Zones shapefile.
+    * `W_PopTot` -- the PopTot, Cases, AAIR, LCI, and UCI are repeated for each Race option W, B, H, A
+    * `W_Cases`
+    * `W_AAIR`
+    * `W_LCI`
+    * `W_UCI`
+    * `B_PopTot`
+    * `B_Cases`
+    * `B_AAIR`
+    * `B_LCI`
+    * `B_UCI`
+    * `H_PopTot`
+    * `H_Cases`
+    * `H_AAIR`
+    * `H_LCI`
+    * `H_UCI`
+    * `A_PopTot`
+    * `A_Cases`
+    * `A_AAIR`
+    * `A_LCI`
+    * `A_UCI`
+    * `PopTot` -- Total population for AAIR calculation purposes
+    * `Cases` -- Number of cases of this cancer site + sex + time in this CTA Zone
+    * `AAIR` -- Age-adjusted incidence rate of this cancer site + sex + time in this CTA Zone
+    * `LCI` -- Lower end of confidence interval (LCI) for the AAIR
+    * `UCI` -- Upper end of confidence interval (UCI) for the AAIR
 * *DemographicsByCTAZone.xlsx* -- Demographic statistics source file, Excel spreadsheet.
   * One row per CTA Zone.
   * The `Zone` field is used as the CTA Zones' unique ID to tie to other data (demographics, boundary).
   * The special `Zone` name *Statewide* should be used to indicate statewide data.
-* *IncidenceByCTAZone.xlsx* -- Excel spreadsheet providing cancer incidence data.
-  * One row per combination of CTA Zone X Sex X Site X Time Frame.
-  * The `Zones` field is used as the CTA Zones' unique ID to tie to other data (demographics, boundary).
-  * The special `Zone` name *Statewide* should be used to indicate statewide data.
+Other values such as "California" or "LA" will not be recignozed as Statewide!
+  * The worksheet to use is defined in `settings.py` in the `INPUT_DEMOGXLS_SHEETNAME` setting.
+If you get an error that the worksheet doesn't exist, check this setting.
+  * The set of fields will vary, and you will need to make some edits:
+    * Edit `make_demogcsv.py` to validate your fields, and also to copy them into the output CSV.
+    * Edit `aggregateDemographicData()` in `make_downloadables.py` to define what fields are placed in the downloadable CSV and ZIP files.
 * *CTAZones.shp* -- CTA Zones shapefile, providing boundaries for the map.
   * This should be provided in WGS84 (plain lat-lon) SRS.
-  * Relevant attributes are as follows:
+  * Relevant attributes are as follows, and other fields will be ignored:
-    * `Zone` -- CTA Zone's unique ID, used to tie to other data (demogs, incidence)
+    * `Zone` -- CTA Zone's unique ID, used to tie to other data (demogs, incidence).
+If you use a different feld name, edit the `CTAZONES_SHAPEFILE_IDFIELD` setting in `settings.py`.
-    * `ZoneName` -- CTA Zone's name for display
+    * `ZoneName` -- CTA Zone's name for display.
+If you use a different feld name, edit the `CTAZONES_SHAPEFILE_NAMEFIELD` setting in `settings.py`.
-* *tl_2019_06_place.shp* -- Shapefile of census designated places, used to create a CSV of which cities/towns intersect each CTA Zone.
-  * This should be provided in WGS84 (plain lat-lon) SRS.
-  * The provided version was downloaded from ftp://ftp2.census.gov/geo/tiger/TIGER2019/PLACE/ then cropped to those areas which intersect any CTA Zone.
-A second, manual clipping was also done to remove those which only intersect accidentally at edges.
-  * Relevant attributes are as follows:
-    * `NAME` -- The name of the county.
-See also the `CITYBOUNDS_NAMEFIELD` setting in `datascripts/settings.py`
-* *tl_2019_us_county.shp* -- Shapefile of counties, used to create a CSV of which counties intersect each CTA Zone.
-  * This should be provided in WGS84 (plain lat-lon) SRS.
-  * The provided version was downloaded from ftp://ftp2.census.gov/geo/tiger/TIGER2019/COUNTY/ then cropped to those areas which intersect any CTA Zone.
-A second, manual clipping was also done to remove those which only intersect accidentally at edges.
-  * Relevant attributes are as follows:
-    * `NAME` -- The name of the county.
-See also the `COUNTYBOUNDS_NAMEFIELD` setting in `datascripts/settings.py`
 * *readme.txt* -- This file will be included in each of the downloadable ZIP files.
 This would be suitable as metadata such as a data dictionary, a disclaimer, credits, etc.
+  * Depending on your demographic statistics, you probably want to edit this.

 The scripts are written for Python 3, and are as follows.
 It is recommended that they be run in this order.